I consider myself a near-professional packer. I grew up journeying with artist-parents and learned young how to pack light and live out of a bag.

 6. A Device to Brew Coffee

 When I arrived from Seattle, Washington to spend 3 months in Chile, I was dismayed to discover that in Chile, instant coffee is rigueur de jour.
-Everywhere from cafes to breakfasts in 5-star hotels served piping hot reconstituted crystalized coffee each morning- a practice I’d learn was common in many South American countries.
+Everywhere from sidewalk cafes to 5-star hotels breakfast service served piping hot reconstituted instant coffee each morning- a practice I’d learn was common in many South American countries.

 If, like me, you need a great cup of brewed coffee or an espresso drink to start your day right, plan ahead by bringing your own coffee making device.